leopalladium/timestamper/README.md

     1. Place .txt with the text in the same directory as the script
     2. Choose your file
     3. Get the .txt divided on the sentences with .srt-like timestamp templates before each sentence

+## Roadmap
+- [] Add speaker diarization
+- [] Optimize and debug code
+- [] Develop this app as the subtitle editing tool
+- [] Make API for launching it on the server
+- [] Add audio track from video text recognition
+- [] Make .exe of AI powered version more lightweight (as for the 2.0.0-beta it weighs almost 4GB and barely launches)
+- [] Signature for executable

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [[LICENSE]] file for details.

 ## Authors